 The LaView 4MP IP camera has both indoor and outdoor capabilities.
 This unit solves one of the major complaints we came across during our research, complicated installation.

 The LaView 4MP has a simple plug and play setup that you can do in minutes.
 One thing to note is the pan and tilt are noticeably less than both Reolink models.

 For wide spaces, this may necessitate more than one camera to cover the full area.

-The camera has 4k output for clear playback, which may help if you ever need footage for police or insurance.
-As the company is United States based it may be easier to service their products.
+The camera has 4k output for a more precise playback, which may help if you ever need police or insurance footage.
+As the company is US-based, it may be easier to service its products.

 - Suitable for use both indoors and outdoor

 - 4k UltraHD recording capabilities